-Methods of joining steel and when we use them
+How to join steel?
+Discover methods of joining steel and when we use them.

 Just as there are many types of steels, there are various ways to permanently join them together.
 Here are a few ways which we use to join steel and also examples of where we use them.